Swollen legs and ankles affect safety and quality of life

 Edema usually happens on both sides of the body.
 It can be caused by a variety of health conditions including heart failure, kidney disease, gout, and arthritis.
 It can also happen after surgery, when the body is healing.

-We explain how exercise helps and share a 7 minute video with 3 quick and easy exercises that reduce swelling in legs and ankles.
+We explain how certain exercises help and share a 7 minute video with 3 quick and easy exercises that reduce swelling in legs and ankles.

 How exercise reduces swelling in legs and ankles

-Because the exercises help rid the body of excess fluid, your older adult might need to pee more frequently.
+Because these exercises help the body get rid of excess fluid, your older adult might need to pee more frequently.

 For example, it wouldn’t be helpful to reduce swelling in the legs if that makes a heart condition worse.
 The goal is to safely improve overall health.